 16. Magnetic Hill Winery

 Magnetic Hill in Moncton is one of the most unusual tourist attractions in New Brunswick.
 Magnetic Hill is a natural occurrence in which it appears that your vehicle rolls uphill when you let go of the brake.
 While there, visit the Magnetic Hill Winery.
-Discover an incredible selection of New Brunswick-grown wines varying from crisp, dry whites to bold reds made from estate and local grapes.
+The winery offers tasting flights and charcuterie boards.
+There are a range of delicious New Brunswick-grown wines to try, from crisp, dry whites to bold reds.
 There's also fun and fruity wines like cranberry, blueberry, and maple.
 Enjoy the chic, country vibe on the stunning patio.

 Address: 860 Front Mountain Rd, Moncton, NB E1G 3H3, Canada.